The Product List helps you manage and search for products in your commercetools project.

 - Created at: Filters using the date or date range in which a product was created.
 Use a starting date/time, an ending date/time, or between a starting date/time and an ending date/time.

-Optionally, use the Add filters into the sidebar drop-down search list to add the following filters.
+Optionally, use the Add sidebar filters drop-down search list to add the following filters.

 - Product Attributes: Filters using product attributes defined for your project's product types.
 Find each attribute by its label.
 Product attribute filters use different fields, based on the type of attribute and amount of data to display.

 A customised view will display an orange dot when any change is applied to the layout, the search or filters.
-You can add those changes into the view or revert them as well as rename or delete that view inside the same drop-down.
+You can add those changes into the view or revert them as well as rename or delete that view inside the same drop-down menu.

 Customised views are saved for your user account in the given project and are not shared with other projects or users.